-Then she said “you must stop into to see one of our cousins that is in a similar business and it is headquartered in Houston.
-She went on to give me this chaps name.
+Then she said “you must stop into to see one of our cousins that is in a similar business and it is headquartered in Houston”.
+She went on to give me this fellows name.
 Gilbert Turner and his company was The Boring and Tunneling Corporation of America.
 I was very familiar with the company as they were a leader in the tunneling business and were at the cutting edge of the industry.

-She said that he was there and visited just a few weeks before and what a delightful person he was and how he hadn’t let the success of business go to his head.
+She said that he had been there and visited just a few weeks before and what a delightful person he was and how he hadn’t let the success of business go to his head.
 And she added that she hoped the same for me.
 I assured her that I never expected to accomplish what BoreTunCo had, but I would strive to keep it all in check.

-Some time later, after she had passed on I was in Houston one day and decided to call this man, my long lost cousin just to introduce myself.
+Some time later, after she had passed on I was in Houston one day and decided to call this man, maybe my long lost cousin just to introduce myself.
 The receptionist sent my call right on through to him.
 I told him who I was and I related the story to him about the conversation I had that Sunday afternoon with Mamie Franck.

 He didn’t say much so I kept talking.
 Finally he said, I don’t know Mamie Franck, nor where Turkey Bend is or anything you are talking about.
 I think he hung up a few seconds later.
 I was so thrown off track, that I’m not sure what happened.

 I couldn’t figure out if he didn’t want some Smithwickian coming along trying to sponge off of him or if he really didn’t know what I was talking about.

 I went back to the 3000 family history book and there is no mention of Gilbert Turner in it.